 Section 23 of the Crimes Act outlines the defence of provocation.
 The defence applies where there is conduct which could deprive an ordinary person of self-control and which, in fact, deprived the accused of self-control.

-The defence is made up of 4 key elements:
+The defence of provocation is made up of four key elements:

 1. Provocative Conduct by the deceased directed at or affecting the accused.

 There must be conduct that occurs in the sight or hearing of the accused to which the accused reacts.
 The provocative incident must directly involve the accused and deceased, although the conduct may not be directed intentionally or specifically against the accused.

 The provocative conduct must have caused the accused to lose control and kill the victim.
 When determining whether the accused lost self-control, the accused’s personal characteristics, including whether he or she was intoxicated, are considered.
 This is because the law appreciates that conduct which may not be provocative to one person may be provocative to another because of that person’s personal characteristics such as age, cultural background, physical features, relationships or past history.

 3. An ordinary person in the accused’s position might have been provoked by such conduct.

 The ordinary person is a person of the same age as the accused but does not have other personal characteristics, such as sexual preference, ethnic background, state of intoxication and physical disability.